 If you are considering hiring a foreign worker, follow these four steps:

 Apply for certification from the U.S. Department of Labor (DOL).
-To complete this application, you have to provide proof that you need a foreign worker, that you can pay them appropriately, and that you meet the criteria for the applicable foreign labor certification program.
+To complete this application, you must provide proof that you need a foreign worker, can pay them appropriately and meet the applicable foreign labor certification program criteria.

-The hiring process for foreign workers will look a little different from the typical hiring process you use for U.S. citizens.
-Keep this in mind as you post on job boards, review resumes, and conduct job candidate interviews.
+The hiring process for foreign workers will look slightly different from the typical hiring process for U.S. citizens.
+Keep this in mind as you post on job boards, review resumes and conduct interviews with candidates.
 The overall process can also take much longer.
-The candidate will need to be approved for their visa before you can officially hire them, and this paperwork could take a while.
+The candidate will need to be approved for their visa before you can officially hire them, and completing this paperwork could take a while.

 Your foreign national employee will need a work visa from U.S. Citizenship and Immigration Services before they can legally work in the United States.
-If they already have one, you can verify their work authorization with Form I-9.
-If they don’t, you may have to sponsor their work visa, which will take a lot more time and effort on your part.
+You can verify their work authorization with Form I-9 if they already have one.
+If they don’t, you may have to sponsor their work visa, which will take a lot more time and effort.

-You need to plan ahead when hiring a foreign worker, because sponsorship of a work visa generally takes three to six months to get approved.
+You need to plan far in advance when hiring a foreign worker, because sponsorship of a work visa generally takes three to six months to get approved.

 Address all tax laws that apply to your company and the foreign worker.
 For example, foreign workers in the U.S. will need a Social Security number and be subject to payroll taxes.

 Foreign nationals must acquire specific certifications before they can work in the U.S. These foreign labor programs are meant to ensure that the presence of the foreign worker will not adversely affect job opportunities or wages for U.S. workers.

 Your foreign national worker will need to acquire one of the following certifications from the DOL, depending on the occupational requirements of the job: